September 23 & 24, 2016

 We arrived at the Tarangire gate and Stanford took care of all the entrance fees.
 Asilia had packed lunches for us and we ate at the picnic area at the entrance.

 We thought it would be simply a beautiful drive along the park’s rugged, dusty roads as we drove toward Little Oliver’s and toward sunset.
 Instead we ticked off 4 of the “Big 5” in 2 hours.
 Elephants, lions, buffalos, and a leopard, with his kill, sleeping in a baobab.
 Spotting the “Big 5” has become increasingly difficult in Tanzania as their rhinos are endangered.
 We also spotted dozens of giraffe (Clifton’s Spirit Animal) and zebras, herds of impalas, wildebeast.
 Tarangire has one of the largest populations of elephants in Tanzania.
 Allan wanted elephants.
 Seeing so many elephants so peaceful in the wild is incredible.

-Uncrowded and relatively unknown, Tarangire national Park covers approximately 2850 km just south Lake Manyara in the northern region of Tanzania.
-Famous for it’s vast herds of elephants and forests of enigmatic baobab tree, the rugged landscape is incredibly diverse.
+Uncrowded and relatively unknown, Tarangire National Park covers approximately 2850 km just south Lake Manyara in the northern region of Tanzania.
+Famous for its vast herds of elephants and forests of the enigmatic baobab tree, the rugged landscape is incredibly diverse.